rizinorg/book/src/tools/rz-find/intro.md

  -e [regex] search for regex matches (can be used multiple times) -f [from]  start searching from address 'from'
  -h         show this help
- -i         identify filetype (r2 -nqcpm file)
+ -i         identify filetype (rizin -nqcpm file)
  -j         output in JSON
  -m         magic search, file-type carver
  -M [str]   set a binary mask to be applied on keywords